Robot-Inventor/shadowban-scanner/doc/en/about-shadowban.md

 Apart from shadowbanning, X also has a feature known as "Sensitivity Assessment."

-When X identifies a tweet or an account as sensitive, it adds a sensitivity flag.
+When X identifies a post or an account as sensitive, it adds a sensitivity flag.
 This can result in them being less prominently featured in recommendations or search results, or even not being displayed at all.

 X's sensitivity assessment is determined globally, and sometimes it may seem counterintuitive.

-There are two types of sensitivity assessments for tweets and accounts:
+There are two types of sensitivity assessments for posts and accounts:

-### Sensitivity Assessment for Tweets
+### Sensitivity Assessment for Posts

-For tweets, sensitivity assessment comes in two levels: mild and severe.
+For posts, sensitivity assessment comes in two levels: mild and severe.

-Mild sensitivity assessment for tweets will make them not appear in the search results of users who have the "Hide sensitive content" option enabled, regardless of their settings.
+Mild sensitivity assessment for posts will make them not appear in the search results of users who have the "Hide sensitive content" option enabled, regardless of their settings.

-Severe sensitivity assessment will make tweets not appear in search results, regardless of settings, and they may have age restrictions applied.
+Severe sensitivity assessment will make posts not appear in search results, regardless of settings, and they may have age restrictions applied.
 With age restrictions, underage users or non-logged-in users won't be able to view them.

 ### Sensitivity Assessment for Accounts

-In the assessment of an account's sensitivity, tweets may become less visible or entirely hidden in search results in both of the two scenarios.
+In the assessment of an account's sensitivity, posts may become less visible or entirely hidden in search results in both of the two scenarios.

 The only (possibly) distinction lies in the ability to modify the setting "Mark media you post as having material that may be sensitive."
 If this setting cannot be changed, all media submitted will be judged sensitive.